barlug/ball_and_pipe_control/README.md

 # 3) WALK THROUGH HOW TO USE CODE
 ## How to Install & Run the Project: What are the required dependancies?
 (MATLAB, Toolkits, Ball & pipe system, connection testing setup using Putty)
 The Ball & Pipe system is coded using [MATLAB](https://matlab.mathworks.com), which can be downloaded off their website.
-The system uses the following MATLAB Toolkits:
+he system uses the following MATLAB Toolkits:
+- Symbolic Math Toolbox
+- Control System Toolbox
+- Optimization Toolbox
+- Global Optimization Toolbox

+All four of these toolboxes can be added onto MATLAB for free using the Add-On Explorer found on the HOME tab of MATLAB.

 ## How to Use the Project
 Provide instructions & Examples (finding from our testing).
 Include Screenshots